 In delta state CRDTs~\cite{DBLP:journals/jpdc/AlmeidaSB18} the state is, like in normal state-based CRDTs, a join-semilattice, but messages are built from \emph{delta-states}, which are states, typically small, which will make messages themselves hopefully small.

-The essential difference is that a delta CRDT has \emph{delta-mutators}, which return delta states, to be: 1) joined with current state; 2) joined with other delta states, forming \emph{delta-groups} $d$, to send in messages.
+The essential difference is that a delta CRDT has \emph{delta-mutators}, which return delta-states, to be: 1) joined with the current state; 2) joined with other delta-states, forming \emph{delta-groups} $d$, to send in messages.
 For each mutator $m$ of a state-based CRDT we can define a delta-mutator $m^\delta$ such that:

-The two approaches are summarized in Figure~\ref{fig:state-vs-delta}.
+Figure~\ref{fig:state-vs-delta} summarizes the approaches.
 While for normal state-based CRDTs mutators return the next state (and need to be defined as inflations), for delta-state CRDTs delta-mutators return a value (delta) to be joined to the current state (causing an inflation).
 Also, state-based CRDTs join full states received as messages, while delta-state CRDTs join delta-groups (join of several deltas).

 \topic{State vs delta-state -- examples}